 \subsection{Skewed-gentle triangulations for surfaces with non-empty boundary}

 The following result will be needed in Section~\ref{sec10} for the classification of non-degenerate potentials for surfaces with non-empty boundary.

 \begin{thm} Let $\surf$ be a marked surface with non-empty boundary.
-Assume that $\surf$ is not a monogon, and not a torus with $|\marked|=1$.
+Assume that $\surf$ is neither a monogon, nor an annulus with exactly two marked points, nor a torus with $|\marked|=1$.
 Then there exist a triangulation $\tau$ of $\surf$, and a $3$-cycle potential $S\in\CQ{Q(\tau)}$, such that the following hold: \begin{itemize}

 \item[(sg)] $\tau$ is a skewed-gentle triangulation;

 \item[(u)] Each cycle $w$ of length at least $4$ in $Q(\tau)$ is rotation equivalent to a cycle of the form $c\partial_\alp(S)$ for some arrow $\alp$ appearing in exactly one summand of $S$ and some path $c$ of length at least $2$ in $Q(\tau)$.